 Dr. Massery received her BS in Physical Therapy from Northwestern University in 1977, her DPT from the University of the Pacific in 2004, and her DSc from Rocky Mountain University in 2011.
 Her publications and interests focus on linking motor behaviors to breathing and/or postural mechanics in both pediatric and adult patient populations.
 Dr. Massery has been invited to give over 800 professional presentations in 49 US states, 9 Canadian provinces, and 13 countries worldwide.

-Mary's DSc research was conducted under the guidance of world renowned PT researcher, Dr. Paul Hodges, Director of the NHMRC Centre for Clinical Research at the University of Queensland in Brisbane, Australia, as well as Dr. Victoria Moerchen (University of Wisconsin, Milwaukee) and Dr. Marshall Hagins (Long Island University, NY, NY).
-The aim of Mary's research was to establish a link between the glottis (upper airway) and postural stability (balance).
-Clinically, Mary is known for her multi-system approach to analyzing motor dysfunction; recognizing the interactions between the cardiovascular-pulmonary, musculoskeletal, neuromuscular, integumentary and internal organ systems, and determining which system is the primary deterrent to optimal motor function and which system is likely a consequence of those interactions.
+Mary's DSc research was conducted under the guidance of world renowned PT researcher, Dr. Paul Hodges, (Director of the NHMRC Centre for Clinical Research at the University of Queensland in Brisbane, Australia), as well as Dr. Victoria Moerchen (University of Wisconsin, Milwaukee, WI), and Dr. Marshall Hagins (Long Island University, NY, NY).
+The aim of Mary's research was to establish a link between the glottis (upper airway) and postural stability (balance) and was published in the Journal of Applied Physiology.